Architecture Management Process Template

 by Alex .

-ITIL architecture management is a process-oriented approach to managing the design and implementation of IT services.
+IT architecture management is a process-oriented approach to managing the design and implementation of IT services.
 It includes identifying, developing, and maintaining architectural components that make up the IT service delivery infrastructure.

 Download This Template